zerodevx/svelte-img/README.md

 #### Change default widths/formats

-Local image manipulation is delegated to the excellent [vite-imagetools](https://github.com/JonasKruckenberg/imagetools) with a custom `?run` directive.
-By default, this generates 10 variants of every image - `avif/webp/jpg` formats at `480/1024/1920` widths; and a `16px webp/base64` low-quality image placeholder (LQIP).
+By default, `svelte-img` generates 10 variants of an original full-sized image - in `avif/webp/jpg` formats at `480/1024/1920` widths; and a `16px webp/base64` low-quality image placeholder (LQIP).

 To change this globally, edit your `vite.config.js`: